m1a9s9a4/library-Calendar/README.md

 Because it just looks into the schedule, the target time is 24 hours.
 Therefore midnight time will also be selected as a free time.

 ### busy time
-It returns the time which has schedule.
+It returns the time which has some kind of schedule.